Two-Factor Authentication

 Follow the system prompt (Touch ID, Windows Hello, YubiKey tap).

-Name the passkey (MacBook Pro, YubiKey 5, iPhone 15) so you can revoke it later if needed.
+Name the passkey (MacBook Pro, YubiKey 5, iPhone 15) so you can revoke it later.

 Set up an authenticator app